Terms of Reference

 The Scottish COVID-19 Inquiry's Terms of Reference list 12 areas it is investigating, in order to establish lessons learned and make recommendations for the future.
 The areas cover various aspects of health, social care, education, young people, and business and welfare support in Scotland.

-On 28 October 2022, following the appointment of The Honourable Lord Brailsford as Chair to the Inquiry, the Terms of Reference were amended to make explicit reference to a human rights-based approach.
+On 28 October 2022, following the appointment of The Honourable Lord Brailsford as Chair of the Inquiry, the Terms of Reference were amended to make explicit reference to a human rights-based approach.

 The Inquiry is investigating the areas in the updated Terms of Reference of 28 October 2022, which are set out at the bottom of this page.
 The period which the Inquiry must look at is from 1 January 2020 to 31 December 2022.

 Approach to the Terms of Reference